r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * Fixed Robots.txt editor not working when the site was set to NoIndex
 * Fixed an issue where the auto-generated description was removing diacritics from the preview area
 * Fixed an issue where About Us and Contact pages were not showing in the Organization data of Schema Markup

+= 1.0.32.1 [Aug 29, 2019] =
+* Fixed fatal error happening on some WooCommerce installations
+* Fixed WooCommerce redirection issue on some installations

 Full changelog can be found here - **[Rank Math SEO changelog](https://s.rankmath.com/changelog)**